thuyle2000/cart-angularJS/README.md

 # cart-angularJS
-Our site is ready to be published at https://thuyle2000.github.io/cart-angularJS/
+Our site has published at https://thuyle2000.github.io/cart-angularJS/